issalig/MSX-USB/README.md

 ```

 ### Step 4.
 Prepare a disk
+You will find the necessary system files in https://github.com/S0urceror/MSX-USB/tree/master/software/dist

-If you have a MSX1 (i.e. VG8020, ...) you will be limited to 720kb disks and FAT12.
+- If you have a MSX1 (i.e. VG8020, ...) you will be limited to 720kb disks and FAT12.
 To create a MSX disk image I use dsktool from https://github.com/nataliapc/MSX_devs/tree/master/dsktool
 ```
 #create disk